 Securing your roller shutter doors correctly

 Like most other door types, roller shutters have a very specific type of lock, known as a bullet lock.
-When you buy or rent a new premises, you should ensure these are changed for insurance purposes and to stop any previous owners or tenants having access.
+When you buy or rent new premises, you should ensure these are changed for insurance purposes and to stop any previous owners or tenants having access.

 As with all locks, not all bullet locks are created equal!
 There are a wide variety of brands and manufacturers of these locks, the best level of security can be achieved with hardened lock surrounds and toughened locks, these are much more resistant to brute force attacks.

-The overall security of these type of shutters relies on the runners that are secured to either side of the walls allow the shutter and bullet lock to function correctly.
+The overall security of these types of shutters relies on the runners that are secured to either side of the walls allowing the shutter and bullet lock to function correctly.
 The installation of the lock itself can actually be the weak point, as the bullet lock’s body housing needs to be securely welded to the runner frame.
 The steel housing is the element that actually allows the bullet lock to be secured to the roller shutter, you should use one on each side of the roller shutter, or more for added security.

 Additional roller shutter security